programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 df = df[filter]
 ```

-Since the x-axis is again categorical, we will need to group and aggregate our data.
-This time, though, we need to exclude any records which do not have a COUNTRY_FLYING_MISSION with a value of GREAT BRITAIN or USA.
+Since the x-axis is again categorical, we'll need to group and aggregate our data.
+This time, though, we need to exclude any records hat don't have a COUNTRY_FLYING_MISSION with a value of GREAT BRITAIN or USA.
 To do that, we filter our dataframe.

 For each row in `df`, the `isin` function checks whether COUNTRY_FLYING_MISSION has a value of USA or GREAT BRITAIN.
 If it does, the corresponding value in the variable `filter` is `True` and if not the value is `False`